 You will be encouraged to dress in comfortable everyday clothes the day after your operation.
-These clothes should be loose and allow access to your surgery site.
+These clothes should be loose.

-- 1. Sit to dress and undress - 2.
-Dress your operated leg first and undress it last - 3.
-Use the long-handled aids (Easi Reacher, long-handled shoe horn, sock aid) to dress your lower body if you are having difficulty. - Wear flat, comfortable shoes.
-Snug fitting, slip on shoes is easiest (not backless).
+- Sit to dress and undress - Dress your operated leg first and undress it last

+Use the long-handled aids (Easi Reacher, long-handled shoe horn, sock aid) to dress your lower body if you are having difficulty reaching it.

+Wear flat, comfortable shoes.
+Snug fitting, slip on shoes are easiest (not backless).
 If you cannot avoid shoes with laces, you can leave them done up or replace the laces with bungee cord shoelaces.